 You may have read our recent post outlining ways to get paid to lose weight.
 If you did, you know that while we love all the bonuses of losing weight, the bottom line is that we’re always looking for the cash making an angle.
 After all, that’s why we’re here.

-So, this time around, we’ve found all the ways you may get paid to walk to become a healthier, happier you.
+This time around, we’ve found all the ways you may get paid to walk to become a healthier, happier you.

 So, power walkers, let’s pump those arms and zip up our tracksuits.
 We’re going to tell you how you can walk to become a wealthier (healthier and longer living, too) version of you!